Headsets throughout the tourSightseeing: Visits to Pisa, Verona, Venice, Ravenna, Olympia, Corinth Canal

 Transportation: Scheduled transatlantic flights and airport transfers in Rome and Athens if Cosmos issues the air tickets.
 Touring by private first-class air-conditioned motorcoach.
 Canal transfer boat in Venice.
 Ferry Ancona-Patras accommodation in two-berth cabins with private shower and toilet.
 Cruise in inside cabins with private shower and toilet; all port taxes are not included.

-Buffet breakfasts; 4 dinners
+Buffet breakfasts; 3 lunches; 7 dinners

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.